KayalDuncan/alx-pre_course/README.md

-this is a new README file
+# alx project

+this repo contains a sub repo with three directories(js , bash and c)